A peek at Fluor Corporation (FLR): Who has invested in It?

 The top institutional shareholder in the company is Blackrock Inc. with over 14.77 million shares valued at $235.8 million.
 The investor’s holdings represent 10.48% of the FLR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 11.2 million shares valued at $178.9 million to account for 7.95% of the shares outstanding.
 The other top investors are Hotchkis & Wiley Capital Management, LLC which holds 6.97 million shares representing 4.95% and valued at over $111.3 million, while FMR, LLC holds 4.11% of the shares totaling 5.79 million with a market value of $92.42 million.

-The stock witnessed a -1.77% loss in the last 1 month and extending the period to 3 months gives it a 27.53%, and is -9.54% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.10% over the week and 7.16% over the month.
+The stock witnessed a 33.49% loss in the last 1 month and extending the period to 3 months gives it a 41.94%, and is 13.77% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.45% over the week and 6.77% over the month.

 Fluor Corporation (FLR) Analyst Forecasts